zhuravskayalina/rsschool-cv/1-cd/cv.md

 ---
 **About me:**

-I am learning javascript on my own and also taking Rolling Scopes courses.
+I am learning javascript on my own and also taking Rolling Scopes courses now.
 For practice, I have an account at Codewars and 40 solved cata just for now, I'm also reading algorithms and programming architecture books.
 I have my own project, it's online game "Mario" where i used MVC pattern and ES6 code structure.

 My aim is to understand the JavaScript on a really good level to make my own intresting projects.

 ---